 Developing a Better Care Fund Plan

-The Better Care Fund Plan in Central Bedfordshire is ambitious and builds on work already taking place across the four localities in Central Bedfordshire: Ivel Valley, West Mid Beds, Chiltern Vale and Leighton Linslade.
+Our Better Care Fund Plan is ambitious and builds on work already taking place across the four localities in Central Bedfordshire: Ivel Valley, West Mid Beds, Chiltern Vale and Leighton-Linslade.

-Our Plan recognises the importance of shifting resources from hospital-based care to more community-based care in order to secure improved health and care experience and more cost effective use of resources.
+The 2015/16 Better Care Fund Plan (PDF 3.1MB) recognised the importance of shifting resources from hospital-based care to more community-based care in order to secure improved health and care experience and more cost effective use of resources.
 The four priority programmes outlined in the plan are:

-- reshaping our prevention and early intervention model – through an integrated approach to primary, secondary and tertiary prevention to stop or reduce deterioration in health
+- reshaping our prevention and early intervention model – through a joined-up approach to primary, secondary and tertiary prevention to stop or reduce people’s health deteriorating

 - expanding the range of services which support older people with frailty and disabilities – integrating the range of housing, mobility, carers and other services which wrap around older people with specific conditions and issues